apideck-libraries/portman/README.md

       }
     }
 ```
-  - **value (String)** : The value that will be inserted as the Postman apiKey value.
-It can be a plain value or a Postman variable.

 - **basic**: Basic authentication involves sending a verified username and password with your request.
+  - **username (String)** : The value that will be inserted as the basic authentication username value
+  - **password (String)** : The value that will be inserted as the basic authentication password value
 ```json
 "securityOverwrites": {
       "basic": {